Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Findings

-However, the mere presence of an AI risk score for readmission rate is insufficient, which aligns with the previous studies.
-One participant (CP10) described an existing AI-powered readmission risk score that is available to them at discharge.
-This tool has seen little adoption because it falls short of clinical needs.
-The primary criticism is its opacity; the single score can not lead to any actions.
-Since there are so many potential complications after the GI surgery, CP10 mentioned a need to identify the specific complications that are most probable to lead to readmission.
 Furthermore, an effective prediction feature may also highlight the key symptoms or factors contributing to the complications.
 For instance, if a model predicts a high risk of dehydration, it should also identify the correlated symptoms and suggest targeted interventions, such as a revised fluid intake plan.
 This granular information could support care providers in their critical clinical judgments at discharge.
 On the one hand, care providers need to ensure a patient is in a stable health condition and capable of managing their care at home before discharge.
 On the other hand, there are institutional pressures to manage bed capacity and reduce the average length of stay.
 As CP13 stated, patient turnover is very fast; patients can be discharged just one or two days after surgery to meet the goal of reducing patients' length of stay in the hospital.
-Therefore, the detailed and actionable AI features can become a crucial resource for care providers to justify their decisions and advocate for the patient's safety. \begin{quote} \textit{``Unless you tell me what I can do minimize the risk of admission.
+Therefore, detailed and actionable AI features can be a crucial resource for care providers to justify decisions and advocate for the patient's safety. \begin{quote} \textit{``Unless you tell me what I can do to minimize the risk of admission.
 I'm going to send this patient home because I'm being judged both on readmission rates and also on length of stay.
 So you can't really just because I'm getting that information that they are higher risk for readmission.
 I can't just keep them in the hospital.''} (CP10) \end{quote}